Skip to main content

 Inbal Shimon

-During those years, the Templers founded their quarter, today known as the “German Colony”; established religious organizations; and opened a hospital, an orphanage, and a school.
-On the tour, learn about the important figures and the buildings constructed for the German community in the city.
+The Germans in Jerusalem in the second half of the 19th century were the strongest and most influential community in the city.
+During those years, the Templers founded their quarter, known today as the “German Colony”, and religious organizations founded a hospital, orphanage, and school.
+Members of the community worked in the city and their influence was great.
+On the tour, learn about the important personalities and buildings that were constructed for the German community in the city.

-Begin at Jaffa Gate, circumvented ahead of Kaiser Wilhelm II’s visit; continue to the Christ Church featuring the original models made by well-known researcher Conrad Schick; enter the Maronite monastery, the location of the hospital of the Diakonie nuns; visit the Church of the Redeemer, the Lutheran church that was dedicated during Wilhelm II’s visit; and finish at the St. John’s hostel in the Christian Quarter.
+Begin at Jaffa Gate, circumvented ahead of Kaiser Wilhelm II’s visit; continue to Christ Church featuring the original models of well-known researcher Conrad Schick; enter the Maronite monastery, location of the hospital of the Diakonie nuns; visit the Church of the Redeemer dedicated during the visit of Wilhelm II; and finish at the St. John hostel in the Christian Quarter.

 Tickets purchased on the website can be canceled within 14 days of purchase, but not less than 7 business days from the date of the event.
 Requests for ticket cancellations must be sent in writing to: [email protected]